 Here's the heart of the social media magic – you must invest the time to optimize and share your blog articles.
 You are the magic: you and some elbow grease.
 I hope you find a few things here to add to your blog promotion and find some new magic.The heart of the social media magic - you have to put in the time, optimize & share your blog posts.
 Click To Tweet

 1. Share your own content

 If someone looking for great content came across your blog, would they share your posts?
 I hope so.
-And haven’t the people who followed you expressed a desire to see your work?
-Logically, then, you should share your own posts through social media.
+And haven’t the people who followed you desired to see your work?
+Logically, then, you should share your posts through social media.
 If you don’t like your posts, who will?

 2. Add drama

 Every post should contain a picture or video.
 Make it as easy as possible for people to share your content.

 “Visual content has been shown to do well on social media.
 According to an article by Buffer, content with images gets 94% more views and receives 150% more retweets.”

 Adding great images makes them look like rock stars on their social media.
 This will lead to more likes, comments, and shares for their content.
 And hopefully, they'll come back to your blog to share more!

 Unbounce recently wrote, “Visual content may be more work, but don’t underestimate its potential when it comes to putting your content (and your brand) in front of a broader audience.”
 They found their two most tip-shared articles were due to Pinterest traffic.
 “Visual content has been shown to do well on social media.
 According to an article by Buffer, content with images gets 94% more views and receives 150% more retweets.”